 Indigenous Australians inhabited the region for thousands of years prior to European settlement.
-Join a guided tour of sacred rock art sites near the city.
+To learn more about their cultural heritage, join a guided tour of sacred rock art sites near the city.

 The Rocks is Sydney’s best preserved colonial precinct.
-Here you’ll find charming cobbled laneways, gracious sandstone architecture, and the nation’s oldest drinking dens.
-Join a ghost tour, have a drink in a heritage pub or browse in the bustling outdoor markets.
+Here you’ll find charming cobbled laneways, gracious sandstone period architecture, and some of the nation’s oldest and most characterful drinking dens.
+Do a guided walking tour or browse in the bustling outdoor markets.

-The list of museums to check out in Sydney is endless.
-Some of the highlights are the Australian Museum — with its emphasis on natural history and Indigenous culture, the excellent Australian National Maritime Museum at Darling Harbour, and the Hyde Park Barracks Museum — another of the city’s most significant colonial sites.
+Sydney has close to 40 museums and heritage sites to explore.
+Highlights include the Australian Museum — with its emphasis on natural history and Indigenous culture, the excellent Australian National Maritime Museum at Darling Harbour, one-time convict gaol Cockatoo Island, and the Hyde Park Barracks Museum — another of the city’s most significant colonial sites.

 For dining options that are award-winning, up-and-coming, and everything in between, Sydney has it covered.

-For memorable meals that won’t break the bank, Surry Hills has a plethora of cool eateries (Firedoor and Nomad are hot choices) while Chinatown offers excellent Asian fare at Golden Century, Din Tai Fung and Mamak (join the queue!).
+For memorable meals that won’t break the bank, head for the inner-city suburb of Surry Hills.
+It has a plethora of uber-cool eateries to choose from, including Firedoor and Nomad.
+Over in Chinatown, Golden Century, Din Tai Fung and Mamak (join the queue!) are three must-trys.

 Sydney’s world-famous beaches are every bit as spectacular as their reputation.

-Top picks are Shelly Beach for snorkelling, any of the Northern Beaches for surfing and Balmoral Beach for families.
-Bondi is great for people-watching (the popular TV series Bondi Rescue is filmed here) and the starting point for the must-do Bondi to Coogee coastal walk.
-Keep a look out for whales and dolphins!
+Top picks are Shelly Beach near Manly for snorkelling, any of the Northern Beaches for catching a wave, and Balmoral Beach on the North Shore for families-friendly facilities.
+Bondi Beach is the city’s most famous patch of sand (the popular TV series Bondi Rescue is filmed here) and is the starting point for the popular Bondi to Coogee coastal walk.

-For drinks with a view, don’t miss the Manly Wharf Bar, Watsons Bay Hotel and Opera Bar – with their enviable waterfront locations.
-If you have little ones in tow, both Coogee Pavilion and The Newport are fun and cater to families.
+For drinks with a view, the Manly Wharf Bar, Watsons Bay Hotel and Opera Bar all have enviable waterfront locations.
+If you have little ones in tow, both the Coogee Pavilion and The Newport cater to families.

 Do you have any tips to add to our Sydney travel guide?
 We would love to hear from you.
-Please send us a message.
+Please leave a comment below.